One of the penalties described in Article 35 is “disqualification” of a boule.

 What does it mean to “disqualify a boule”?

 Disqualifying a boule that has already been played means declaring it to be dead and removing it from the terrain.
-Note that disqualifying an already-thrown boule does not include restoring to their original locations any balls (jack or boules) that the disqualified boule may have moved.
-They stay where they are.
+It also means restoring to their original locations any balls (jack or boules) that the disqualified boule may have moved, if those locations were marked.
+See THIS.

 - Disqualifying a boule to be played in the future means reducing the number of boules that a penalized player will be allowed to play in the future.